 Petitions are accepted at any time after the student has completed course enrollment for their eighth semester.
-However, the priority deadline is prior to January 26.
-This deadline will allow students to participate in the room selection process for the following school year.
+However, the priority deadline is January 26 for fall semester and September 2 for spring semester.
+These deadlines will allow students to participate in the room selection process for the following school year.

 Ready to submit a petition?
 Please fill out this form.

 - Student-athletes should consult with their coach and/or the athletic director regarding eligibility requirements.

 - Student-athletes taking part in a spring sport may choose to take their ninth semester in the spring.
 However, they would NOT then be permitted to participate in any manner with the team during the fall semester preceding unless they were enrolled full-time for that semester (three courses).

 - Students are required to work with their academic advisors to determine appropriate course selection and to ensure that they will have additional courses that must be completed during the ninth and tenth semesters to fulfill degree requirements.

 - Students will be required to submit an academic plan and meet with the Dean for Curriculum and Academic Engagement, who will review and approve all Wooster Plus Program academic plans.
 Interested students should complete this form.